 Stay Home, Stay Healthy.
-Free Shipping on Orders Over $50.
-Use DISCOUNT CODE: BEWELL at checkout.
+Free Shipping on Orders Over $100.
+Use Discount Code: BEWELL

 A single estate crop hailing from Muisne, a costal town within the Esmeraldas province of Ecuador.
 This coastal area is covered in rainforest, tropical vegetation and mangrove trees, producing beautiful cocoa beans.
 The resulting chocolate displays a lovely balance of red grape and honeycomb.Honduran farmers have been cultivating cocoa for over 3,000 years.
 You know what they say….Practice makes perfect, or pretty darn close.
 While Honduras produces low quantity (so it's super special) quality is consistently top notch.
 This organic farm, accessible only by boat has retained sustainable farming practices since its inception.The beans are rotated every 4 hours during fermentation resulting in a consistent and balanced bean.
 Roasting is adapted to retain buttery brown sugar, toffee and earthy even tannins.